esfoobar/qapi/README.md

 ### Setting up the database and user for the application

 Usually, we need to create a database for the application we’re writing and a user to access the database.
-For this example, we will use “counter_user” for the user and “counter_password” for the password, and we will create “counter” as the database.
+For this example, we will use “qapi_user” for the user and “qapi_password” for the password, and we will create “qaqpi” as the database.

 - Login to Postgres
-- Create the user and password: `CREATE ROLE counter_user WITH LOGIN PASSWORD 'counter_password';`
+- Create the user and password: `CREATE ROLE qapi_user WITH LOGIN PASSWORD 'qapi_password';`
-- Give it database creation permissions: `ALTER ROLE counter_user CREATEDB;`
+- Give it database creation permissions: `ALTER ROLE qapi_user CREATEDB;`
 - Now list the users on the database: `\du`
 - Exit using `\q`
-- Now login using the new user: `psql postgres -Ucounter_user`
+- Now login using the new user: `psql postgres qapi_user`
-- Create the `counter` database: `CREATE DATABASE counter;`
+- Create the `qaqpi` database: `CREATE DATABASE qaqpi;`
 - List the databases with: `\l`
-- You should see the `counter` owned by `counter_user`.
+- You should see the `qaqpi` owned by `qapi_user`.
-- You can connect to the database using `\connect counter;` or `\c counter` and list the tables using `\dt;`.
+- You can connect to the database using `\connect qaqpi;` or `\c qaqpi` and list the tables using `\dt;`.

 ### Install Poetry